 This one Native American craft will be very popular with the Scouts!
 It involves using a craft stick (you do have a huge box of these, don't you?), dental floss and q-tips to make a miniature bow and arrows set!
 And it actually works.
 After the Scouts have made the craft, they can shoot the arrows at targets.

 Housing and Shelter

 The first American Indian shelter that many of us think about is a teepee.
 This is a great teepee craft for younger Scouts: Paper Bag Teepee.
 For our older Cub Scouts, check these out: Cereal Box Teepee and Burlap Fabric Teepee.

 I found this fun Native American dice game.
 The instructions on the Mountain Pulse website are a bit involved, but you could simplify them.
 Using undecorated sticks would save time.
 But if your Bears have earned their Whittling Chip, this would be a great way to practice their whittling skills.

-I hope this gives you some great ideas to use so that your Cub Scouts can complete their Native American adventure.
+I hope this gives you some great ideas to use so that your Cub Scouts can learn more about American Indian culture.
 I would love to hear about your activities, so share them in a comment below.

 Yours in Scouting,